Jaywhitt00/credit-risk-classification/Files/report-template.md

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).

+* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).

 * Describe the stages of the machine learning process you went through as part of this analysis.